-Where do your UA dues go?
+Where do UA dues go?

-Staff: In 2019 UA leadership voted to hire a full-time staff person to support in organizing and managing UA operations.
+Staff Support: In 2019 UA leadership voted to hire a full-time staff person to support in organizing and managing UA operations.
 This was partially in anticipation of the retirement of UA’s longtime consultant, Steve Finner.
 Our staff budget partially funds our new Executive Director, Katlyn Morris, who is affiliated with AFT-Vermont, and our part-time administrator, Patti Gannon.

-Dues: More than half our expenses go to payments to our two affiliate organizations, AFT and AAUP, according to fixed formulae based on our own income from dues.
+Affiliate dues: More than half our expenses go to payments to our two affiliate organizations, AFT and AAUP, according to fixed formulae based on our own income from dues.
 This is typical for higher ed unions.
 What do we get for all that?

 In general, unions have found it efficient to pool resources, so each union is not faced with reinventing the wheel on its own when dealing with legal and policy complexities.
 Some of that money comes back to us for efforts directly on behalf of UA.
 We receive staff time and support from AFT Vermont.
 We also regularly consult with experts in higher education issues at both AAUP and AFT on matters ranging from intellectual property policies and the legal and policy complexities at the state and national level.
 And both organizations help keep UA informed about political and legal issues: AAUP is particularly engaged with matters of academic freedom and trends in higher education policy nationally, and AFT is engaged with legislative issues both nationally and in Vermont.